 Arctic Competitions - Find out more

-EDU-ARCTIC invites pupils from secondary schools across Europe and outside to join the Arctic Competition with their teachers and develop a science project or an innovation project designed for an arctic environment.
+EDU-ARCTIC invites pupils from schools across Europe and outside to join the Arctic Competition with their teachers and develop a science project or an innovation project designed for an arctic environment.

 Young students and their teachers who are fascinated by disciplines such as science, technology, engineering and mathematics, though not yet scientists, will have the opportunity to take part in a scientific expedition in the Arctic.

 The Arctic competition is for teams of one pupil, aged 13 to 20, and one teacher.
-Participating teams can come from secondary schools across Europe and outside.
+Participating teams can come from schools across Europe and outside.

 The pupil with the teacher as a mentor, develops: